ClementNerma/NightOS/docs/specs/services.md

 ### Communication

-The service and its client(s) communicate through the two uni-direction pipes created during the connection.
-Both are message pipes, which means communication with services is asynchronous by design.
+The service and its client(s) communicate through the service socket created during the connection.

 The different message formats a client can send to a service are a called the service's _methods_, while the different message formats the service may send to a client are called the service's _notifications_.